nirekr/workflow-cli/README.md

 ## Documentation

-The documentation is hosted at http://dellemc-symphony.readthedocs.io/.
+You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io][documentation].

 ## Before you begin